Dylan Carlson Player Props: Cardinals vs. Yankees

 Dylan Carlson At The Plate

-- Carlson is hitting .248 with five doubles, a triple, five home runs and 12 walks.
+- Carlson has five doubles, a triple, five home runs and 12 walks while batting .248.

-- In 12 games this season (26.7%), Carlson has picked up an RBI, and in five of those games (11.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Carlson has picked up an RBI in 26.7% of his games this season, with more than one RBI in 11.1% of his games.
+He has also driven in three or more runs in two contests.

-- In 16 of 45 games this year, he has scored, including multiple runs once.
+- In 16 of 45 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.